GasserElAzab/6-DOF-DLR-robot-simulation-in-Matlab-Simulink/README.md

 It also includes Trajectory and Path planning algorithms to make a certain shape(as cone and ellipse).
 In addition to that, a PID controller was also utilized on this robot to control it smoothly.

-You can check the final report and the full project video for more illustrationI
+You can check the final report for more illustration.I

 If you need any more assistance do not hesitate to contact me.